issmirnov/zap/README.md

 For the advanced users: You might have to reload your webserver and `dnsmasq`, depending on your setup.

+When you add a new shortcut, you need to indicate to your web browser that it's not a search term.
+You can do this by typing it in once with just a slash.
+For example, if you add a shortcut `g/z` -> github.com/issmirnov/zap, if you try `g/z` right away you will get taken to the search page.
+Instead, try `g/` once, and then `g/z`.
+This initial step only needs to be taken once per new shortcut.

 ### Additional Information